Swydo/custom-integrations/docs/reference/adapterConfiguration.md

                         // Boolean - whether or not the filter can be negated, converting an "INCLUDES" to "NOT INCLUDES" etc.
                         negate: true,
                     },
-                    // Object (optional) - options to fetch filter options using a request
-                    optionsRequest: {
-                        // String - identifier of the endpoint the request will be made to.
-                        endpointId: 'example-adapter:foo',
-                        // String - name of the field that functions as the identifier of the options.
-                        idField: 'fooId',
-                        // String - name of the field that functions as the visible name of the options.
-                        nameField: 'fooName',
-                    },
-                    // [Object] (required if optionsRequest is not set) - selectable filter options
-                    options: [
-                        {
-                            // String - identifier of the filter option.
-This is the value that's sent along in the request
-                            id: 'foo',
-                            // name of the filter option that is shown in the ui
-                            name: 'foo',
-                        },
-                    ],
                 },
             ],
         },